holdensmagicalunicorn/splunk-sdk-python/README.md

 time-varying data sets.

-The Splunk product is popular with system administrators for aggregation and monitoring of IT machine data and in security, compliance and a wide variety of other scenarios that share a requirement to efficiently index, search, analyze and generate real-time notifications from large volumes of time series data.
+The Splunk product is popular with system administrators for aggregation and monitoring of IT machine data, security, compliance and a wide variety of other scenarios that share a requirement to efficiently index, search, analyze and generate real-time notifications from large volumes of time series data.

-The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk product to build exciting new applications that are enabled by the Splunk platform's unique capabilities.
+The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk product to build exciting new applications that are enabled by Splunk's unique capabilities.

 You can learn more about the Splunk developer platform at http://dev.splunk.com